 Don’t send payslips – they won’t help an affordability complaint and the ombudsman never asks for them.

 You can send bank statements if you want, but think twice about the cost of copying and postage if there are a lot.
-Some lenders do seem to use them when deciding if the loans were unaffordable but others just ignore them.
+Depressingly most lenders seem to ignore them if you do send them.

 Some people feel these are personal and they don’t want to send them to a payday lender.
 If you don’t want to send them, tell the lender you will send the Ombudsman any information that is needed.

 Step three – go to the Financial Ombudsman Service (FOS)

 If the lender rejects your complaint or offers you a small amount, don’t be depressed.
 You may still have a very good case, they are just hoping you will give up!

 Instead you can send your case to the Financial Ombudsman.
 This is easy and free.

 Tens of thousands of these cases have been sent to the Financial Ombudsman where there is a higher success rate for these affordability complaints than any other type of complaint!

 Give up, negotiate with the lender, or go to the Ombudsman?

 Some lenders try to make your case sound bad when it isn’t.
 People have had thousands of pounds refunded after a complete rejection!
 Just ignore any of these comments, they do not mean you have a weak case: